JamesNZL/jamesnzl/README.md

 Kia ora!
 I'm a Part II Computer Systems Engineering student at The University of Auckland.
 I'm interested in all things tech, from embedded microsystems to full-stack web development.
 I'm passionate about youth development, and leaving things in a better state than I found them.

-- 📍 Auckland, New Zealand
+- 📍 Tāmaki Makaurau, Aotearoa
 - 🎓 Computer Systems Engineering @ The University of Auckland
 - 🥇 [First in Course Award](https://cdn.auckland.ac.nz/assets/Scholarships/regulations/first-in-course-award.pdf) for [`ENGGEN 131: Introduction to Engineering Computation and Software Development`](https://courseoutline.auckland.ac.nz/dco/course/ENGGEN/131/1210)
 - 🤝 New Zealand Cadet Forces
 - 📧 [`james@jamesnzl.xyz`](mailto:james@jamesnzl.xyz)

+Ngā mihi nui!

 ### 🪀 Some Things I've Played With